 You can see HubSpot’s full list of email spam trigger words here.

-Don’t let the fear of spammy phrases or words stop you from creating emails.
+Don’t let the fear of spammy phrases or words stop you from jumping into email marketing for startups.
 You’ll learn what content email list subscribers read and what isn’t getting opened.

 7. Choosing the right message with A/B testing